-5. Dropout Defined
+5. School Dropouts

-For TANF purposes, a school dropout is a BG member under age 18 who has not graduated from high school or received a GED and:
+An A/R under the age of 18 who has dropped out of school will not be included in the BG.
+A school dropout is a BG member under age 18 who has not graduated from high school or received a GED and:

-- A. Is not registered in school - B. Withdraws from school
+- A. Is not registered in school

+- B. Withdraws from school

-C. Fails to attend school as required by SCDE
+- C. Fails to attend school as required by SCDE